 - Please do not enter any of the buildings or small pump houses.
 There is very dangerous high voltage electrical equipment in these structures.

 - Do not go beyond the designated trails.
 We ask that you respect all private property.
 The white farm house and the large brick pump house near the entrance to the park are not part of the park operations.
 Please refrain from approaching either building.

 - Strollers, wheelchairs and other mobility vehicles for the handicapped are permitted.
-As of October 2019, bikes are allowed but only on designated trails.
+Bikes are allowed but only on designated trails.

 - The person whose name appears on the permit is responsible for the conduct of the group.

 - Children must always be supervised by an adult.